Jimbly/LD48/README.md

 ### TODO

-better world tiles
+touch controls:
-balance / fun  pass on each mode particles/glow on lava maybe show outline of walkable above area while viewing lower level touch controls: make view lower and zoom buttons for touch players click location to move next to it and face it, click icon to trigger drill/dig start music on level 2? drill and shovel pickups?
+  make view lower and zoom buttons for touch players click location to move next to it and face it, click icon to trigger drill/dig maybe show outline of walkable above area while viewing lower level drill and shovel pickups?

-game ended with me having a bunch of tools, but nothing to do with them - ensure a traversible path exists between all gems? at least should detect that

 ### Original brainstorming notes